MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/how-to-use-pg-azure-storage.md

 #### container_name

 `text` the name of a container.
 A container organizes a set of blobs, similar to a directory in a file system.
 A storage account can include an unlimited number of containers, and a container can store an unlimited number of blobs.
-A container name must be a valid DNS name, as it forms part of the unique URI used to address the container or its blobs.
+A container name must be a valid Domain Name System (DNS) name, as it forms part of the unique URI used to address the container or its blobs.
 When naming a container, make sure to follow [these rules](/rest/api/storageservices/naming-and-referencing-containers--blobs--and-metadata#container-names).

 The URI for a container is similar to: